Universal Tutte characters via combinatorial coalgebras: Arithmetic matroids

 \end{thm}

 \begin{proof} The proof is the same as in the case of matroids (Proposition \ref{prop:convolution matroids}) by taking care of the twist maps.
 For the sake of completeness, we show how it follows from the general convolution formula given in Theorem \ref{thm:general convolution formula}.
+Let's prove the latter formula first.
 We consider the norms $N_0,N_1,N_2:\KK\mathsf{A^2Mat}\rightarrow \KK[\mathbb{Z}_{>0}][a,b,c,d]$ which map a bi-arithmetic matroid $(M,m_1,m_2)$ to

 respectively.
 We consider the twist maps $\tau_1,\tau_2:\KK\mathsf{A^2Mat}\rightarrow\KK[\mathbb{Z}_{>0}][a,b,c,d]$ defined by

 We have the Tutte characters

 The claim is thus a consequence of Theorem \ref{thm:general convolution formula}. \end{proof}